Advent Wreath Prayers - Advent Candle

 I have adapted these prayers to modern English.
 For example, the old English of the "thee's, thou's, thy and thine are used by some older churches, but for the most part have been dropped for a generation.

 For many people like me, the old English is too stilted and formal.
-Prayer is talking to God as in conversation, and I don't want to talk to God in a way that was used centuries ago, but not now.
+Prayer is talking to God as in conversation, and I don't want to talk to God only in a way that was used centuries ago, but not now.

 Some people may argue that using old English is more respectful.
 It is entirely up to them to use the old prayers.
 I hope the very best for them.